oxylabs/bypass-captcha-puppeteer/README.md

 To access protected websites, you must bypass CAPTCHA.
 Puppeteer, a Node.js library with a user-friendly API for managing Chrome/Chromium via the DevTools Protocol, can help.
 It can run in full-browser mode instead of headless mode.

-Why isn’t Puppeteer enough?
+Well, why isn’t Puppeteer enough?
 Automated access using Puppeteer often triggers CAPTCHA or blocks as websites detect the automation.

 Let’s validate it using the following steps: